troy-west/apache-kafka-three-ways/README.md

 An Open Source Apache Kafka Workshop provided by [Troy-West](http://www.troywest.com), available as a [guided, full day workshop with your team](http://www.troywest.com/workshops).

-Project programming materials provided in Java and Clojure.

-Designed to take a full day, this workshop is split into 50% theory and 50% practice.
+Designed to take a full day, this workshop is 50% theory and 50% practice.

+Theory materials provided as a reveal.js presentation.

+Practical materials provided in Java and Clojure projects.

 # Goals